 Graduate Transfer Information

-Recommendations for transfer credit are originated by the graduate program faculty advisor.
-Upon approval from the dean of the Graduate School, the University may accept up to 12 hours of graduate coursework completed at an approved accredited institution, inclusive of graduate coursework completed as part of any previously awarded degree.
-Credit for completed graduate certificates or graduate micro-credentials earned at A&M-Central Texas are not subject to the 12-hour limit on transfer credits.
+Transfer credit recommendations must be initiated by the graduate program faculty advisor and are subject to approval by the dean of the Graduate School.
+The university may accept up to 12 credit hours of graduate coursework from an accredited institution, including coursework completed as part of a previously awarded degree.
+Graduate certificates and micro-credentials earned at A&M–Central Texas are exempt from this 12-hour transfer limit.

-All courses accepted as transfer credits which are more than six years old at time of graduation will not be counted toward degree requirements.
+Any transfer credits older than six years at the time of graduation will not be counted toward degree requirements.